nest/nestml/doc/nestml_language.rst

    \large s(t) = \sum_{i=1}^N \delta(t - t_i)

 To model the effect that an arriving spike has on the state of the neuron, a convolution with a shape can be used.
 The shape defines the postsynaptic response shape, for example, an alpha function (bi-exponential), decaying exponential, or a delta function.
-(See `Shape functions <#shape-functions>`_ for how to define a shape.)
+(See :ref:`Shape functions` for how to define a shape.)
 The convolution of the shape with the spike train is defined as follows:

 .. math::

    \large (f \ast s)(t) = \sum_{i=1}^N w_i \cdot f(t - t_i)

-where *w_i* is the weight of spike *i*.
+where :math:`w_i` is the weight of spike :math:`i`.

 For example, say there is a spiking input port defined named ``spikes``.
 A decaying exponential with time constant ``tau_syn`` is defined as postsynaptic shape ``G``.
 Integration into the membrane potential ``V_m`` can be expressed using the ``convolve(f, g)`` function, which takes a shape and input port as its arguments: